ArcticSnow/little_awk/README.md

 **TODO**:
+- [ ] _convertBin2LAZ() in openpylivox: use pooling to spread load on multiple cores.
 - [ ] Implement new snow detection algorithm
 - [ ] Figure out compaction/temperature model
   - use existing model tool such as snowpack.f from snowmodel or a simplified version of Crocus